Canada's Trudeau warns against 'tempting shortcuts' in NAFTA renegotiations

 PROVIDENCE, R.I.
-(Reuters) - Canadian Prime Minister Justin Trudeau on Friday warned U.S. governors against "politically tempting shortcuts" as the two countries and Mexico prepare to renegotiate the 23-year-old North American Free Trade Agreement.
+(Reuters) - Canadian Prime Minister Justin Trudeau on Friday warned U.S. governors against "politically tempting shortcuts" as the two countries and Mexico prepare to renegotiate the 23-year-old North American Free Trade Agreement (NAFTA).

 U.S. President Donald Trump has described the 1994 pact as "the worst trade deal ever" and vowed to change it to the advantage of the United States in talks due to begin later this summer.